vivianchengg/unsw-meme/README.md

 #### [Requirements] Elicitation

 Find 2-3 people to interview as target users.
-Target users are people who currently use a tool like Beans, or intend to.
+Target users are people who currently use a tool like Memes, or intend to.
 Record their name and email address.

-Develop a series of questions (at least 4) to ask these target users to understand what *problems* they might have with teamwork-driven communication tools that are currently unsolved by Beans.
+Develop a series of questions (at least 4) to ask these target users to understand what *problems* they might have with teamwork-driven communication tools that are currently unsolved by Memes.
 Give these questions to your target users and record their answers.

 Once you have done this, think about how you would solve the target users' problem(s) and write down a brief description of a proposed solution.